Nama25/surf-blog-deployment/README.md

 - Allow upload of multiple images
 - Allow users to comment on other posts
-- Google map link to
+- Interactive Google map linking to surf spots

 # Image Sources